Back to Top

 Bio

-Professor Turkington joined the law faculty after practicing at the New Orleans firm of Liskow & Lewis.
-Professor Turkington graduated first within the Full Day Division of her class at Loyola University New Orleans College of Law, and also served as the Online Editor of the Loyola Law Review and competed on the National Moot Court team.
-Professor Turkington earned the highest grade in 18 out of 29 graded courses and was awarded the Louisiana State Bar Association Civil Code Award for graduating with the highest grade-point average in civil law courses.
+Professor Courtney Turkington joined the Loyola faculty after practicing at Liskow & Lewis in New Orleans and clerking for the Honorable Carl J. Barbier of the U.S. District Court for the Eastern District of Louisiana.
+She graduated first in the Full-Day Division of her class at Loyola University New Orleans College of Law, where she served as Online Editor of the Loyola Law Review and competed on the National Moot Court Team.
+Upon graduation, she received the Louisiana State Bar Association Civil Code Award for the highest grade point average in civil law courses.
+In practice, Professor Turkington was recognized as a “Rising Star” by Louisiana Super Lawyers, a “Top Lawyer” by New Orleans Magazine, and “One to Watch” by Best Lawyers.

 Courses Taught: